AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/ExpressionParser.md

   - For permutations, instead of calculating `n! / (n-r)!`, the implementation directly computes the product series $$n\times(n-1)\times...\times(n-r+1)$$, avoiding large intermediate factorial values.
   - For combinations, the logic is further optimized for numerical stability.
 Rather than computing the full permutation and then dividing by `r!`, the algorithm **interleaves** multiplication and division within a single loop ($$(\frac{n}{1})\times(\frac{n-1}{2})\times...\times(\frac{n-r+1}{r})$$).
 This keeps the cumulative result as small as possible at each step, dramatically reducing the risk of overflow and maintaining precision.
 - **Optimized Result Substitution with Sign Consolidation:** When substituting a calculated value back into the expression string, the evaluator avoids the common inefficiency of creating redundant signs (e.g. `10+-5`) that require a separate clean-up pass.
 It uses specialized, context-aware methods (`_insertSubPartialResult` and `_insertSubPartialResult_funs`) that inspect the operator preceding the sub-expression.
 Based on this context and the sign of the result, these methods **consolidate the signs in a single action**—for example, converting `10-(-5)` directly to `10+5`.
 This improves performance and ensures the expression string remains syntactically clean at every stage of the step-by-step evaluation.
+- **Efficient String-Related Operations:** Using `std::string_view` and `std::ostringstream` improves efficiency by avoiding unnecessary overhead. `std::string_view` provides lightweight, non-owning access to character data, making it suitable for fast conditional checks without constructing full `std::string` objects.
+Likewise, `std::ostringstream` is used in methods such as `_removeSpaces()` and `_collapseAddSubSigns()` to build strings more efficiently than repeated concatenation with `std::string`.

 # Important notes — Must read before use
 ## Class Usage